Home

 • The major ports on the island are at Souda Bay, Heraklion, Agios Nikolaos and Sitia.

-• The major airports are at Chania, Heraklion.
-There is a smaller airport at Sitia.
+• The major airports are at Chania CHQ and Heraklion HER.
+There is a smaller airport at Sitia JSH.

 • The major mountain ranges include the White Mountains, Psiloriti Range and the Dikti Range.